 We have placed hand-sanitizing stations strategically across the property to ensure you have access to this vital hygiene tool.

-We have implemented social distancing protocols in common areas.
+We are encouraging social distancing in common areas.

 We have masks available for interested guests when social distancing guidelines cannot be maintained.

 The health and safety of our housekeeping staff are vital in providing you an optimal experience.
 We are supporting our staff to better care for you during your stay by:

 Providing staff with hand sanitizer and protective equipment.

 Utilizing surface sanitizers and other items in accordance with CDC recommendations.

 CDC does not have a limit or recommend a specific number of attendees for events.
 Instead, they encourage event organizers to focus on ways to limit people’s contact with each other.
 In general, the number that is chosen should allow individuals to remain at least 6 feet apart from each other.

 1) prioritize outdoor activities where social distancing can be maintained as much as possible

 2) limit attendance or seating capacity to allow for social distancing as follows…..